rbago/CEBD1160_class_5_6_hwk/README.md

 # CEBD1160_class_5_6_hwk

+INSTRUCTIONS

+1. run python as `python thecsvparser.py {filename}`
+2. Directories will be created to store files

+EXERCISE INSTRUCTIONS

 1. Write Pseudocode for how to
 A) load,
 B) "organize",
 C) compute summary statistics (all A-C were done in class today),
 D) Visualize the data, 1-feature (column) at a time, i.e. histogram, and save the figures to files
 E) Visualize the data, 2-features (columns) at a time, i.e. scatter plot, and save the figures to files,

 2. (intermediate)
 F) Pseudocode for adding header data to your table, for an arbitrary one of these datasets,

 3. (reach)
 G) Pseudocode for an additional type of plot (Google to find plot types of interest) for visualizing 2 or more of the features at a time.
 Recommendation: plan to use `matplotlib` for plotting

-Pseudocode
+PSEUDOCODE

 D-op1) Print out each column as a histogram
 D1 - For n number of values add a symbol to represent it's repeated